STS Innovation in Science and Technology Librarianship Award

 Any library-related project is eligible for the award.
 Projects from the award sponsors are ineligible for consideration.
 Projects of the STS Chair / Vice-Chair while those persons are in office are ineligible from consideration.

-A $3,000 donation by IEEE.
+Prior to the 2014 award season, the award consisted of a $3,000 donation by IEEE.
 The award is administered by the ACRL Science & Technology Section and is presented at the ALA Annual Conference each year.

 Projects nominated for the award should inspire information professionals to overcome obstacles in the profession, and should demonstrate creativity, quality and innovation within the context of national trends in science and technology librarianship.